MaterializeInc/materialize/doc/user/content/sql/update.md

 ## Examples

-The following examples use the following table `example_table`:
+All examples below will use the `example_table` table:

 ```mzsql
 CREATE TABLE example_table (a int, b text);
 INSERT INTO example_table VALUES (1, 'hello'), (2, 'goodbye');
 ```

 To verify the initial state of the table, run the following `SELECT` statement:

 ```mzsql
 SELECT * FROM example_table;
 ```

-The results show that the table contains two rows:
+The `SELECT` statement above should return two rows:

 ```
  a |    b